harrywang/bigdata-cookbook/README.md

 `sort`: http://www.theunixschool.com/2012/08/linux-sort-command-examples.html

 example: `sort -t"," -k1,1 file` The format of '-k' is : '-km,n' where m is the starting key and n is the ending key.
 In other words, sort can be used to sort on a range of fields just like how the group by in sql does.
-In our case, since the sorting is on the 1st field alone, we speciy '1,1'.
+In our case, since the sorting is on the 1st field alone, we specify '1,1'.
 Note: For a file which has fields delimited by a space or a tab, there is no need to specify the "-t" option since the white space is the delimiter by default in sort.

+#### Spark

+If you want to manually configure spark, you can copy and paste the following commands (make sure hadoop 2.6.0 has been installed and configured):

 ### Other useful tips

-- To copy files from Ubuntu virtualbox: go to settings, add a shared folder, login to ubuntu, go to /media/your_shared_folder (you may need to add user `sudo adduser hduser vboxsf` and then reboot `sudo reboot`)
+- To copy files from Ubuntu virtualbox: go to settings, add a shared folder, login to ubuntu, go to /media/your_shared_folder (you may need to add user `sudo adduser bduser vboxsf` and then reboot `sudo reboot`)
 - If you are starting a new cookbook, you can use `berks cookbook your_cookbook_name` to initialize the folder structure (no need to do this for this cookbook - I have done it for you).
 Refer to the following tutorial is necessary: use external cookbook: http://docs.aws.amazon.com/opsworks/latest/userguide/cookbooks-101-opsworks-berkshelf.html#cookbooks-101-opsworks-berkshelf-vagrant
 - You can add external cookbook in Berksfile as `cookbook 'java'`, you can go to https://supermarket.chef.io to search for a cookbook and find the related berkshelf information there.

 ### References

 - http://www.terpconnect.umd.edu/~kpzhang/ (special thanks to my friend Kunpeng for the course materials)